 - Order or letter of guardianship signed by a judge - A will appointing the guardian.
 A will does not provide guardianship, but it is proof of the decedent's wishes.
-This should only be used during the while waiting for an actual order appointing you as guardian - Affidavit of Guardianship
+This should only be use while waiting for an actual order appointing the guardian - Affidavit of Guardianship